Prof. Emma Klugman

 Biography

-My dissertation committee is composed of my advisor, Andrew Ho (chair), Luke Miratrix, and Sebastian Munoz-Najar Galvez.
+My dissertation research, “Essays on Statistics and Data Science Education” was supported by my wonderful committee: Andrew Ho (chair), Luke Miratrix, and Sebastian Munoz-Najar Galvez.

-My dissertation research focuses on the teaching of data science and statistics, across the following three projects:
+Much of my recent and ongoing research focuses on the teaching of data science and statistics, as in the following three projects:

-1. I employ text analysis and psychometric methods to explore what is being taught in college statistics and data science courses, using a large dataset of course syllabi.
-I seek to measure modern vs. traditional pedagogical approaches, as well as describing continuity vs. change.
+1. I employ text analysis and psychometric methods to explore what is being taught in college statistics and data science courses, using a large dataset of 32,000 course syllabi.
+I develop a new framework for developing measurement instruments for text corpora, and use this to create a measurement for modern vs. traditional pedagogical approaches, which I then use to explore continuity vs. change over nearly a decade of data: 2010-2018.

 2. I use latent profile analysis and visualizations to describe and characterize the population of US students who take statistics while in high school.